 Is there an antidote to perfectionism?
 Can we change our patterns to have more self-compassion and empathy?
 One of the most rewarding options for people with perfectionist tendencies, is to direct their energies outward through volunteering and making a difference in the lives of others.
 By practicing self-compassion and empathy and you will be helping your kids.
 Research suggests that perfectionism is a trait that parents frequently pass on to their children.
 Dr,Gordon Flett, a psychologist at York University suggests storytelling to teach self-compassion and empathy.
 “Kids love to hear a parent or teacher talk about mistakes they have made or failures that have had to overcome,” he said.
 Passing on wisdom is a gift we give to ourselves and others.

 I’d say that our imperfections and limitations provide the challenges which give us a reason to get up in the morning and fight through another day.
 Just as Brandy fights with a courage and zeal which I find humbling, and I’d like to take this chance to salute her maturity and poise, her passion for life, and the sheer willpower she brings to a very, very imperfect situation.

 If Brandy can find joy, even within the continuous maelstrom of difficulties her illness presents, then surely we can do the same.
 Perhaps it’s time to shrug off our concerns that our lives aren’t sufficiently ‘perfect’ – whatever that means – and, instead, be grateful for each day, each moment, and each second.
-As we embrace our mistakes and life-lessons we practice self-compassion and empathy getting out from behind the shadow of our perfectionism.
+As we embrace our mistakes and life-lessons, we practice self-compassion and empathy to get out from behind the shadow of our perfectionism.